Publication

 Masterplanning for urban transformation in the GCC.

 Catalyzed by the discovery of oil reserves, the GCC region has undergone a remarkable transformation over the past 50 years, shifting from rural societies to urban, modernized economies.
-Over the last two decades, oil and gas revenues have contributed almost 40 % of GDP in some GCC countries1.
+Over the last two decades, oil and gas revenues have contributed almost 40 % of GDP in some GCC countries.
 However, technological progress and environmental concerns have created a global shift towards renewable energy, encouraging nations to diversify their economies and reshape their long-term development strategies.

 Although urban development priorities are contextual to each country, GCC states overall envisage a future where innovative cities, powered by cutting-edge technology and sustainable practices, seamlessly integrate into the cultural and historical fabric of the region.
 Projections by the United Nations Development Programme5, also point to an increasingly urban future: nearly 85 % of the GCC population is projected to reside in urban areas by 2030.
 These future development strategies hold great potential as they can serve as a hotbed for experimentation in urban planning and design.
 They also highlight how urban strategies can influence economic growth.